birogeri/kspace-explorer/README.md

 ## **Usage**

-KSE automatically loads a default image but you can easily switch images by either:
+KSE automatically loads a default image, but you can easily switch images by either:

 * Clicking Open New Image ![Open folder icon](docs/folder-open.png) on the toolbar
 * Pressing `Ctrl+O`
 * Simply by drag and dropping a file or files

-You can also load a prepared raw data file to view a multi-channel image acquisition.
+You can also load a prepared raw data file to view a multichannel image acquisition.
 Please refer to the relevant section for instructions.

 | ![Screenshot from k-Space Tutorial by D. Moratal et al.](docs/herringbone.png) |
 |:--:|